Nuclear mass predictions using machine learning models: Introduction

 In recent years, machine learning (ML) models have gained considerable attention within the scientific community, demonstrating notable success, including also the field of nuclear physics (see Ref. \cite{RevModPhys.94.031003} and references therein).
-These models have proven capable of directly predicting nuclear properties using experimental data \cite{GAZULA19921,CLARK_2006, ATHANASSOPOULOS2004222, yuksel2021, BAHTIYAR2022109470, PhysRevC.105.064306, universe7050131, PhysRevC.106.014305, PhysRevC.106.L021301,PhysRevC.105.064306}.
+These models have proven capable of directly predicting nuclear properties using experimental data \cite{GAZULA19921,CLARK_2006, ATHANASSOPOULOS2004222, yuksel2021, BAHTIYAR2022109470, PhysRevC.105.064306, universe7050131, PhysRevC.106.014305, PhysRevC.106.L021301,PhysRevC.105.064306,10.3389/fphy.2023.1198572}.
 Recently, the ML models have also been used to improve mic-mac and microscopic model predictions.
 Within this framework, the most popular tool is Bayesian neural networks (BNNs), which have been used to improve the results of microscopic calculations by training on the residuals.
 These residuals represent the differences between experimental data and microscopic calculations, and the BNNs have gained considerable attention and success in that respect \cite{PhysRevC.97.014306,NIU201848, PhysRevC.98.034318, PhysRevLett.122.062502}.
 In this context, ML models can be used as reliable and efficient tools to probe nuclear properties; however, more studies are necessary to better understand their predictive capability.

 In this study, our goal is to assess the performance of the two ML models in predicting the nuclear mass excess ($M$) of nuclei, rather than correcting existing mic-mac or microscopic model predictions.
-We use the Gaussian Process Regression (GPR) and Support Vector Regression (SVR) ML models to calculate the mass excess of nuclei.
+We use the Support Vector Regression (SVR) and Gaussian Process Regression (GPR) ML models to calculate the mass excess of nuclei.
 These models are trained using available experimental data along with the relevant physics-based feature space.
 Then, we evaluate the performance of these ML models in predicting the mass excess of nuclei, examining also their extrapolation capabilities far beyond the training and test regions.